Tiberiu Georgescu

-Tiberiu-Marian Georgescu (born 8 February 1991) is an chess grandmaster.
-Tiberiu is playing for Vados Arad Chess Club and he is a member of Romanian National Team.
-Besides chess, Tiberiu is active in IT field.
+Tiberiu-Marian Georgescu (born 8 February 1991) is a Romanian chess grandmaster.
+He is playing for Vados Arad Chess Club and he is a member of Romanian National Team.
+Besides chess, he is active in IT field.

+Georgescu studied at the Tudor Vianu National College of Computer Science in Bucharest.
 He has a PhD in Economic Informatics and is one of the founders of Chess Coders company.

-Tiberiu Georgescu has won numerous national and international tournaments.
+He has won numerous national and international tournaments.
 His most important achievements are: